Tuesday, July 15, 2025

 In the medical drama "House," caustic genius Dr. Gregory House diagnosed mysterious afflictions that suddenly struck down the patient of the week, for eight seasons of often nauseating entertainment.
 The nasty genius used his mega mind, extensive education, and long experience to slice through the confusion and bring us the answer.

-After the previous medical drama ER made patient -- and even doctor -- survival far less likely, viewers were trained not expect a happy ending.
+After the previous medical drama ER made patient -- and even doctor -- survival far less likely, viewers were trained not to expect a happy ending.
 House delivered pretty often, but sometimes the patient died.
 Also, House would be wrong several times in the episode before delivering the right diagnosis within a few minutes of the end.
 After you watch a few, you realize that early certainties never pan out.
 "Do this!"
 House snaps at his team.
 We look at the clock and go, "Nah, that ain't it."

 Without all of the good-looking actors, life and death stakes, and medical bills that would bankrupt a medium sized city, bike repair has become like episode after episode of House.
 A patient comes in with weird symptoms or what looks like a simple problem at first.
 We diagnose and treat.
 It fails.
 We try something else.
 Thing is, no one has bike medical insurance, so we the greasy healers are the ones who stand to lose a lot of money on these false starts.